hyperledger/fabric/docs/source/chaincode_lifecycle.md

 This topic provides a detailed overview of the operations of the Fabric chaincode lifecycle rather than the specific commands.
-To learn more about how to use the Fabric lifecycle using the Peer CLI, see the [Deploying a smart contract to a channel tutorial](deploy_chaincode.html) or the [peer lifecycle command reference](commands/peerlifecycle.html).
+To learn more about how to use the Fabric lifecycle using the peer CLI, see the [Deploying a smart contract to a channel tutorial](deploy_chaincode.html) or the [peer lifecycle command reference](commands/peerlifecycle.html).

 ### Step One: Packaging the smart contract

 Chaincode needs to be packaged in a tar file before it can be installed on your peers.
-You can package a chaincode using the Fabric peer binaries, the Node Fabric SDK, or a third party tool such as GNU tar.
+You can package a chaincode using the Fabric peer binary or a third party tool such as GNU tar.
 When you create a chaincode package, you need to provide a chaincode package label to create a succinct and human readable description of the package.

 If you use a third party tool to package the chaincode, the resulting file needs to be in the format below.
-The Fabric peer binaries and the Fabric SDKs will automatically create a file in this format.
+The Fabric peer binary will automatically create a file in this format.
 - The chaincode needs to be packaged in a tar file, ending with a `.tar.gz` file extension.